 Build partnerships with local leaders who can endorse the event on social media and in the press.
+Provide them with social media posts about their event and share hashtags with them.

-Get information on the event to school administration if the event will take place on or near a college campus or high school.
+Get information on the event to school administration if

+the event will take place on or near a college campus or high school.
 They can pass along the information to students.